donaldjsexton/donaldjsexton/README.md

-# 👋 Hi, I’m Donald Sexton
+# 👋 Hi, I'm Donald — I build systems that work as beautifully as they look.

 I’m an aspiring **Software Engineer** with a background in **web development, automation, and creative design**.
 Currently pursuing my **B.S. in Computer Science at WGU**, I focus on building projects that strengthen my skills in **JavaScript, React, and Python**.